YarnSpinnerTool/YSDocs/docs/add-ons/dialogue-wheel/dialogue-wheel-examples.md

 This example shows off the Automatic-Layout Dialogue Wheel, with an ever-increasing number of options being displayed.
 Once you've installed the package, find this example in `Dialogue Wheel for Yarn Spinner/Examples/Automatic Layout Example`.

-### Six-Segment Dialogue Wheel Example
+### Image Dialogue Wheel Example

 <figure><img src="../../.gitbook/assets/redlizard.gif" alt=""><figcaption></figcaption></figure>

-This example shows the Six-Segment Dialogue Wheel in action, with a very simple third-person sci-fi game.
-Once you've installed the package, find this example in `Dialogue Wheel for Yarn Spinner/Examples/Six-Segment Example`.
+This example shows the Image Wheel in action, with a very simple third-person sci-fi game.
+Once you've installed the package, find this example in `Dialogue Wheel for Yarn Spinner/Examples/Image Wheel Example`.